AyushGupta51379/Google_Kickstart_Competitions/2020/Round_F/Question_1/Readme.md

 ##### Reason of O(nlogn) time - Sorting n elements takes O(nlogn) time, looping over n elements takes O(n) time, Overall, O(nlogn) time complexity, for each test case, where n is the number of people
 ##### Reason of O(n) space - B is 2D array of 2*n occupying O(n) space, A and P are 1D arrays of 1*n occupying O(n) space,, for each test case, where n is the number of people

-## Other Solutions - Correct on 1st case, Memory/Time Error on 2nd case:
+## Other Solutions - Brute forced approaches - Correct on 1st case, Memory/Time Error on 2nd case:

 ### Text_2.txt has 2nd solution in text format - gives TLE on 2nd case
 #### Time limit error - TLE